Jazzamat/backend-engineering-case-study/README.md

 In order to receive realtime updates the client may subscibe to a serverside event (see postman) which in short is an observer pattern for updates to the leaderboards.
 Subscribed clients will recive updates through emitters (as seen in BackendService.java) when ever a change in the leaderboard occurs.

+# Thanks
+If you are examinining this submission I thank you for your time, and for the opportunity of being tasked to write software.
+Its always a pleasure!
+Regards,
+Omer (Jazzamat).